-Course title Codo No. of Ν umber of l nours per we eek Coue credits course seminar laboratory project Experimental Systems for Testing VAD.III.01 4 1 1 the Automotive Elements
+Course title Code No. of Number of hours per week Course title Code credits course seminar laboratory project Experimental Systems for Testing the VAD.III.01 4 1 1 Automotive Elements

-The discipline of the Experimental Systems for Testing the Automotive Elements aims at testing planning, testing design, testing and discussions of results regarding the behavior of automotive elements, under various functioning conditions.
+Course description (Syllabus): The discipline of the Experimental Systems for Testing the Automotive Elements aims at testing planning, testing design, testing and discussions of results regarding the behavior of automotive elements, under various functioning conditions.
+Testing planning.

-- Testing planning.
 Parameters.
 Control.
 Values.
 Accuracy.
 Equipments.
-Data storage. - Data analysis.
+Data storage.
+Data analysis.
 Errors.
 Statistics.
-Graphs. - Measuring the loads.
+Graphs.
+Measuring the loads.
 Forces and Moments.
-Stresses and Strains. - Measuring the displacements.
+Stresses and Strains.
+Measuring the displacements.
 Displacements.
 Velocities.
-Accelerations. - Test design.
+Accelerations.
+Test design.
 Testing the mechanical transmissions (gears, chain drives, belt transmissions).
 Testing the bearings.
-Tribological tests. - Data acquisition.
+Tribological tests.
+Data acquisition.
 Report.
 Presentation.

-Course title Codo No. of N Number of hours per week Code credits course seminar laboratory project Virtual Instrumentation VAD.III.02 6 1 1
+Course title Code No. of Number of hours per week

+credits course seminar laboratory project

+Virtual Instrumentation VAD.III.02 6 1 1
-Virtual Instrumentation course explains the concepts of virtual instrumentation from the perspective of their use in modelling, simulation and optimization of specialty engineering processes and systems; The following topics are discussed:

-- Introduction of the Virtual Instrumentation and Graphical System Design concepts. - Graphical Programming Language LabVIEW - Modular Programming.
-Programming Structures. - Advanced Programming Architectures.
-Control and Simulation add-on. - Data acquisition in LabVIEW.
-Measurements and data logging in auto-vehicles - Drivers and communication interfaces with mechatronic systems in auto-vehicles. - Virtual Instrumentation applications.
+Course description (Syllabus): Virtual Instrumentation course explains the concepts of virtual instrumentation from the perspective of their use in modelling, simulation and optimization of specialty engineering processes and systems; The following topics are discussed: Introduction of the Virtual Instrumentation and Graphical System Design concepts.
+Graphical Programming Language - LabVIEW.
+Modular Programming.
+Programming Structures.
+Advanced Programming Architectures.
+Control and Simulation add-on.
+Data acquisition in LabVIEW.
+Measurements and data logging in auto-vehicles.
+Drivers and communication interfaces with mechatronic systems in auto-vehicles.
+Virtual Instrumentation applications.
 Combining the LabVIEW software with CAD software.

-Course title Code No. of Number of hours per week credits course seminar laboratory project Vehicle Dynamic Simulation of VAD.III.03b 7 2 - - 2 Systems in MATLAB and C ++
+Course title Codo No. of Number of hours per week Course title Code credits course seminar laboratory project Vehicle Dynamic Simulation of Systems VAD.III.03b 7 2 - - 2 in MATLAB and C ++

-Course description (Syllabus):

-Introduction to C++ and Matlab: Terminology, definitions and characteristics for C++ and Matlab IDE, available technologies for dynamic simulation of vehicle systems;

-- Fundamentals of C++ Language: Getting Started with Microsoft Visual Studio IDE, variables, data types, expressions, operators, pointers, arrays, functions and structures in C++; - Concepts and Principles for Object Oriented Programming: Classes, objects, class hierarchies, Polymorphism; - Introduction to Simulink; Simulink: Creating and Simulating a Model.
+Course description (Syllabus): Introduction to C++ and Matlab: Terminology, definitions and characteristics for C++ and Matlab IDE, available technologies for dynamic simulation of vehicle systems; Fundamentals of C++ Language: Getting Started with Microsoft Visual Studio IDE, variables, data types, expressions, operators, pointers, arrays, functions and structures in C++; Concepts and Principles for Object Oriented Programming: Classes, objects, class hierarchies, Polymorphism; Introduction to Simulink; Simulink: Creating and Simulating a Model.
 Modeling Programming Constructs.
 Modeling Discrete Systems.
-Modeling Continuous Systems; - Simulink: Solver Selection.
-Developing Model Hierarchy. - Modeling Conditionally Executed Algorithms.
+Modeling Continuous Systems; Simulink: Solver Selection.
+Developing Model Hierarchy; Modeling Conditionally Executed Algorithms.
 Combining Models into Diagrams; Case studies for dynamic simulation.

-Course title Code No. of Number of hours per week

-credits course seminar laboratory project

-Virtual Crash Modeling and VAD.III.03a 6 2 2
+Course title Code No. of credits Number of hours per week course seminar laboratory project Virtual Crash Modeling and Testing VAD.III.03a 6 2 2

-Testing

-The discipline of Virtual Crash Modeling and Testing aims at using software to reconstruct vehicle accidents in order to analyses the conditions that caused the accident and also to understand the accident dynamics.

-- Accident reconstruction is achieved in PC-Crash software where the user can use the vehicle database to reconstruct the accident using the appropriate vehicles and their parameters. - Accidents involving pedestrians and occupants can be accurately simulated using the included multibody human models. - Reconstruction of real accidents in the virtual environment using photographs, schematics and know conditions from the accident site. - Vehicle dynamics can be simulated such as suspensions behavior, braking, turning and environmental terrain simulation. - Determining the impact velocity of a vehicle based on the deformation of that vehicle included in a database composed of deformations obtained from controlled crash testing. - Custom vehicles can be simulated such as tractors, combine harvesters and large trucks with semitrailers. - Output results from the simulation such as vehicle velocity variation, deceleration, rotation angles and impact forces.
+Course description (Syllabus): The discipline of Virtual Crash Modeling and Testing aims at using software to reconstruct vehicle accidents in order to analyses the conditions that caused the accident and also to understand the accident dynamics.
+Accident reconstruction is achieved in PC-Crash software where the user can use the vehicle database to reconstruct the accident using the appropriate vehicles and their parameters.
+Accidents involving pedestrians and occupants can be accurately simulated using the included multibody human models.
+Reconstruction of real accidents in the virtual environment using photographs, schematics and know conditions from the accident site.
+Vehicle dynamics can be simulated such as suspensions behavior, braking, turning and environmental terrain simulation.
+Determining the impact velocity of a vehicle based on the deformation of that vehicle included in a database composed of deformations obtained from controlled crash testing.
+Custom vehicles can be simulated such as tractors, combine harvesters and large trucks with semitrailers.
+Output results from the simulation such as vehicle velocity variation, deceleration, rotation angles and impact forces.

-Course title Code No. of Number of hours per week credits course seminar laboratory project Sensory and Control Systems for VAD.III.05b 4 1 1 0 Vehicles fundamentals of electronic control systems, and the evolution of these systems is also introduced.
+Course title Code No. of Number of hours per week credits course seminar laboratory project Sensory and Control Systems for Vehicles VAD.III.05b 4 1 1 0